Elevation: 8,350 ft

 From the parking spot on Quigley Road, follow an old jeep road briefly, then leave it to scramble southeast up the Northeast Ridge.
 This ridge leads up to the summit ridge at Point 8295, just southwest of the true summit.
 The terrain is thick sagebrush for the first couple hundred feet of scrambling.
 Thankfully, the sagebrush thins as you gain elevation.

 From Point 8256, follow the ridge crest briefly northeastward to a small saddle.
 Descend northwest on a ridge to reach a small forested area (shown on the Hailey quadrangle), where the ridge terminates in a gully.
 Follow the gully northwest then north to get back to Quigley Road.
 Follow the road in a northeasterly direction to return to your vehicle.
-This is a nice, snow-free scramble when there is a lot of snowpack still covering the higher mountains.
+This is a nice, early-season scramble when there is lots of snow still covering the higher mountains.